MobileTeleSystems/data-rentgen/CONTRIBUTING.rst

 Create a fork
 ~~~~~~~~~~~~~

-If you are not a member of a development team building arrakis, you should create a fork before making any changes.
+If you are not a member of a development team building DataRentgen, you should create a fork before making any changes.

 Please follow `instruction <https://docs.github.com/en/get-started/quickstart/fork-a-repo>`_.